nuclia/nucliadb/README.md

 ### What is Nuclia's business model?

 Our business model relies on our Nuclia Learning API and Nuclia Understanding API.
-We also offer NucliaDB as a Service at our multi cloud provider infrastructure: [https://nuclia.cloud](https://nuclia.cloud).
+We also offer NucliaDB as a service at our multi-cloud provider infrastructure: [https://nuclia.cloud](https://nuclia.cloud).

 # 🤝 Contribute and spread the word